 Most of my academic work is housed in a field called “philosophy of education.”
 I did my undergraduate work (in philosophy) at Franciscan University of Steubenville, a masters (in education) at the University of St. Thomas (St. Paul, MN), and received another masters and my Ph.D. from the Ohio State University in philosophy of education.
-For two years I was the Owen Duston Visiting Professor in the philosophy department and teacher education program at Wabash College and I am presently an assistant professor in the educational foundations and research graduate program at the University of North Dakota.
-In July I’ll join the Faculty of Education at the University of British Columbia, as an assistant professor of philosophy of education.
+For two years I was the Owen Duston Visiting Professor in the philosophy department and teacher education program at Wabash College and for two more years I was an assistant professor in the educational foundations and research graduate program at the University of North Dakota.
+I am presently part of the Faculty of Education at the University of British Columbia, as an assistant professor of philosophy of education in the educational studies department.
 I’m also the president of the Society for the Philosophical Study of Education.
 (Click here to view and/or download my CV.)

 Almost all my academic articles, essays, and reviews can be found online, and most of them for free.
 I also try to write more than the usual academic fare, including all my writing at this site and contributions to Contending Modernities, a blog at the Kroc Institute of the University of Notre Dame, First Things, Ethika Politika, and a few others.
 (I also blogged at Vox Nova for three years; you can find all of that here.)
 I’ve published three books thus far, both can be found at the publications page — including my recently published, A Primer for Philosophy and Education (with an updated, second edition to be published by Wipf and Stock soon) — and have three more books forthcoming: Liturgy as Mystagogy: An Introduction to a Curriculum of Life (press pending), Folk Phenomenology: Education, Study, and the Human Person (Atropos Press), and Abortion Without Politics (Patheos Press).